yan4ik/udacity_driving/project4/README.md

 ###Camera calibrtaion

 The code is located in cells 5-6.
-It's an exact copy of a tutorial given in the lectures - `cv2.findChessboardCorners`, `cv2.calibrateCamera` and `cv2.undistort` does all the job for us.
+It's an exact copy of a tutorial given in the lectures.
+We are given several photos of a chessboard, where we can find the corners using opencv.
+And we also know how an undistorted chessboard look like, and where the corners must be there.
+Using this information we can create a mapping between the distorted points and undistorted points, and this will help us calibrate our camera. `cv2.findChessboardCorners`, `cv2.calibrateCamera` and `cv2.undistort` does all the dirty job for us.

 Here's one example of what I got: